oerich/EDA397/README.md

-# Agile Development Processes - lp4, vt2014
+# Agile Development Processes - lp4, vt2015

-- If you need a re-exam of your post-mortem report, please hand in a revised version by 1st of Sept.
-2014.
-Contact Emil or Eric on information what needs to be improved!
-- Exam and Post-Mortem reports have been marked.
-If you want to do an exam review, please register by mail to Eric
-- Thanks for a very active course, I really enjoyed working with you and learned a lot!
-Have a great summer!
---Eric
+- This page is currently under construction, please stay tuned and expect changes in schedule and locations.
+Due to a large number of registrations, we need to identify better rooms and external lectures need to be fixed. --Eric

-Last update: 2014-06-12
+Last update: 2015-03-19

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: